itsnwa/hyde/README.md

 #### Commentary with Disqus

-You can optionally enable a comment system powered by Disqus for the posts.
+You can optionally enable a comment system powered by Disqus for your posts.
 Simply add your Disqus Shortname in `Site Configuration` -> `Additional Settings` -> `Disqus Shortname`.

 #### Google Analytics